Skip to content

 Answer

 The total energy becomes -55.53839616 Ry.
-Lower than the spin degenerate case.
+It is lower than the result obtained without spin polarization.

 4. Try setting the total magnetization to 2.0.
 How does the final energy compare to the previous value?